 Select Content Indexing.

-Choose OpenAI, Pinecone, or Qdrant as the destination.
+Choose OpenAI, Pinecone, Qdrant, or Chroma as the destination.

 Select the vector store, index, or collection.

-For Pinecone or Qdrant, select the embedding provider and model.
+For Pinecone, Qdrant, or Chroma, select the embedding provider and model.

 Select the public post types to index.